-Under Mayor de Blasio, by the end of the year all inmates will receive re-entry support to connect them with jobs and more opportunity, helping break the cycle of recidivism.
-The city will also offer five hours of programming focused on educational, vocational, and therapeutic needs to each inmate every day.
+Under Mayor de Blasio, all inmates will receive re-entry support to connect them with jobs and more opportunity, helping break the cycle of recidivism.
+The city also offers five hours of programming focused on educational, vocational, and therapeutic needs to each inmate every day.

 Speeding Up Trials